gdepeute/dae.notes/cust.quotech.md

 - Jack Watt / Marsh - Global Finance Sustainability in London
 - Working to build MVP for 5-ish customers
   - Building a platform?
+  - Sending alerts (email/other), working with those customers to build out the requirements -